GeoffreyChen777/paperlib-website/src/en/extension-doc/service-event.md

 ## Listening to Events

 The method to listen to events is `on`.
 It accepts two arguments, the first is the event name, and the second is the callback function.
-The parameters of the callback function are the parameters passed when the event is emitted.
+The arguments of the callback function are the arguments passed when the event is emitted.

 ```typescript